geovedi/book-notes/2023/it-goes-so-fast.notes.md

 # It.
 Goes.
 So.
-Fast.
+Fast.: The Year of No Do-Overs
 Author: Mary Louise Kelly

 ## Introduction